Imelda Papin

 Imelda Arcilla Papin (born January 26, 1956) is a Filipino singer and politician.
-In the late 1970s, her singles “Bakit (Kung Liligaya Ka sa Piling ng Iba)” and “Isang Linggong Pag-ibig” reached national radio airplay.
+In the late 1970s, her singles "Bakit (Kung Liligaya Ka sa Piling ng Iba)" and the realized "Isang Linggong Pag-ibig", released in October 1992, originally from her sister Gloria Papin, reached national radio airplay.
 She later served as the vice governor of Camarines Sur and was married to Filipino politician Jose Antonio Carrion.

 Early life

 Papin was born on January 26, 1956, in Presentacion, Camarines Sur.
 She began her singing career in her home province before relocating to Manila.
 She attended Bitaogan Elementary School and St. Brigitte School in Buhi.
 She began her tertiary education at the University of the East and later completed a Bachelor of Science in Commerce at the University of Hawaiʻi at West Oʻahu.

 Music career

 Papin released her second studio album, Kutob (1978), under Wonderland Records.
 The album included the track "Bakit?", which charted in the Philippines.
 She continued her recording career throughout the late 1970s and 1980s, releasing multiple studio and compilation albums.

 Papin later relocated to Las Vegas, Nevada, where she became a regular performer, frequently appearing at venues such as the Orleans Showroom.
 She hosted a three-hour telethon on Channel 18 in Los Angeles, one of the earliest Filipino artists to do so.
 From 2010 to 2012, Papin hosted a television program titled Imelda Papin in America on LA-18, and a radio show titled The Imelda Papin Voice of the Heart.